Turkey Breakfast Sausage Patties

-Geez turkey-sausage-making people are all those fillers really neccesary!?!
+Geez, turkey-sausage-making-people are all those fillers really necessary!?!

 What happened to just turkey and spices????

-Well now I make my own breakfast sausage and will probably never go back to buying them again.
-Making fresh turkey breakfast sausage from scratch is quick, easy, healthier, simple and taste much better than the store-bought stuff.
+Well, now I make my own breakfast sausage and will probably never go back to buying them again.
+Making fresh turkey breakfast sausage from scratch is quick, easy, healthier, simple and tastes much better than the store-bought stuff.
 Just organic turkey and spices, exactly how turkey breakfast sausage should be.

-The flavor of these turkey breakfast sausage patties are mild, savory with just a hint of sweetness and spice.
+The flavor of these turkey breakfast sausage patties is mild, savory with just a hint of sweetness and spice.
 You can certainly adjust the ingredients to make it super spicy, smokey or sweeter, depending on how you prefer your breakfast sausage.
-Sometimes I’ll add in maple syrup and hickory smoke salt for a sweet and smokey sausage.
+Sometimes I’ll add in maple syrup and hickory smoked salt for sweet and smokey sausage.

 Do a test patty before you cook up the entire batch to make sure the seasonings are just the way you like it!
 You can fry these sausage patties up right away or let them sit overnight in the refrigerator for a bolder taste.

 I haven’t purchased turkey breakfast sausage since I’ve started making this recipe.
 Chances are, you’ll want to triple the recipe to always have fresh, homemade turkey breakfast sausage patties ready to go.

 - 1 1/2 teaspoon seasoning salt or smoked salt